-We encourage children to regard collective worship as a period of calm, respectful reflection: to be quiet and thoughtful, to listen carefully to the leader and to participate in prayer and hymns.
+We encourage children to regard collective worship as a period of calm, respectful reflection: to be quiet and thoughtful, to listen carefully to the leader and to participate in prayer and singing.
 We create a peaceful atmosphere by using music and candles and other elements that act as a focal point for the attention of the children.

 Every day, a different member of staff or clergy leads our collective worship: